xerris/xerris-terraform-control-tower-aft/README.md

 Terraform has been successfully initialized!

 ```
-After terraform apply full setup takes around 30  minutes, In that time  a collection of AWS services will be created to help you manage AWS Control Tower accounts through Terraform configuration.
+The terraform apply setup takes around 30  minutes, In that time  a collection of AWS services will be created to help you manage AWS Control Tower accounts through Terraform configuration.
 ```
 $ terraform apply